-I’m Deb Griffey of Alpaca Time, a small business that has built a reputation of manufacturing premium alpaca products from Canadian alpaca fibre since 2005.
+I’m Deb Griffey of Alpaca Time, a small business that has built a reputation of manufacturing premium alpaca products since 2005.

 The business was started after I retired from dairy farming.
 My sister bought an alpaca after meeting one at The Royal Winter Fair.
 She coerced me into letting her move into the basement apartment of the farmhouse and pitch a tent – a small coverall building.
 She said she’d buy two more alpacas and poof, she’d be a farmer.
 I had to let her know that being a farmer was more complicated than that; after all she couldn’t even walk right in rubber boots.